Aren’t pirates a beautiful thing? Sigh

 Now…about what I collect (that you give me):

-I use MailChimp for my newsletters.
-MailChimp has certified to the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework.
+I use MailerLite for my newsletters.
+MailerLite has certified to the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework.
 When you subscribe, I collect your first name, IP address (the address of your computer), and email address so that I can send you infrequent updates about what is going on in my world.
 Want to be removed from this list?
 Click unsubscribe at the bottom of any newsletter or send me an email.

-In addition, my newsletters do send a message back to MailChimp when they are opened.
+In addition, my newsletters do send a message back to MailerLite when they are opened.
 This helps me to better design my future content.
 I view and store the statistics about whether you’ve opened the newsletters or not.

 I love it when people comment.
 I love a good discussion, too!
 So to allow for discussion, you have the opportunity to post comments on this website.
 The information collected includes your name, email address, IP address, and your comments.
 If you ever wish to have your comments removed, send me an email and I’ll remove them.